Plankton Identifier

 Cancel action

-The Undo button (Fig.6: 6) can be used to cancel thumbnails drops, thumbnails deletions, subfolders creations and subfolders deletions as well as subfolder renaming.
-An unlimited number of actions can be cancelled until you create the Learning File or you quit the Learning Window.
+NOTE: The Undo button can cancel an unlimited number of actions until you create a Learning File or you quit the Learning Window.

 Create a Learning file